ubergarm/RottenEconomy/README.md

 Windows will be very similar, but you might need a `start.bat` script instead.

 ## Server Commands
-Make a team and join you and your friends:
+Make a team and join with your friends:

 * `/scoreboard teams add MyTeamName MyTeamName`
 * `/scoreboard teams join MyTeamName player1name`